Supriya Pilgaonkar: Rise to Television Fame and Supporting Roles in Films (1994–2009)

 Pilgaonkar portrayed a widowed nurse who marries a doctor, only to experience emotional upheaval when her presumed-dead husband reappears as a patient, in the 1994 family drama Kunku, opposite Ajinkya Deo.
-The film received a moderate response at the box office.
 Also in that year, she gained widespread recognition on television with the sitcom Tu Tu Main Main, directed by Sachin, which humorously explored the love-hate relationship between a daughter-in-law and her mother-in-law.
 Supriya played the daughter-in-law opposite Reema Lagoo, who portrayed the mother-in-law.
 The show was a major success, running from 1994 to 2000, becoming one of the most iconic Hindi television comedies of its time, and earned Pilgaonkar the Best Actress in a Comic Role award at the Indian Television Academy Awards, along with a nomination for the Indian Telly Award in the same category in 2002.